-Relevant employees Labour Day Show Day Easter Saturday Easter Sunday All other public holidays (i) Public Hospital (excluding dental hospital and dental clinic)(ii) Biala A full day's wage at the ordinary rate $(100\%)^{1,2}$ A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day or where the employee is on a rostered day off 1 , 2 A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day (iii) Dental hospital and dental clinic (iv) Employees not ordinarily required to work on a public holiday restricted to: Public Service Eventide Homes (Nurse Grade 5 and above) Correctional Health Services A full day's wage at the ordinary rate (100%) A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day (v) Eventide Homes (Nursing Grade 1 to Nurse Grade 4)(vi) all Psychiatric Hospitals A full day's wage at the ordinary rate (100%) 3 A full day's wage at the ordinary rate (100%) 3 A full day's wage at the ordinary rate $(100\%)^3$ (vii) Correctional Health Services employee engaged in continuous shift work or work on two shifts per day over seven days A full day's wage at the ordinary rate (100%) 2 A full day's wage at the ordinary rate (100%) 2 A full day's wage at the ordinary rate (100%) 2
+Relevant employees Labour Day Show Day Easter Saturday Easter Sunday All other public holidays (i) Public Hospital (excluding dental hospital and dental clinic) (ii) Biala A full day's wage at the ordinary rate (100%) ^{1.2} A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day or where the employee is on a rostered day off ^{1,} 2 A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day (iii) Dental hospital and dental clinic (iv) Employees not ordinarily required to work on a public holiday restricted to: Public Service Eventide Homes (Nurse Grade 5 and above) Correctional Health Services A full day's wage at the ordinary rate (100%) A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day A full day's wage at the ordinary rate (100%) where the employee would ordinarily be required to work on that day (v) Eventide Homes (Nursing Grade 1 to Nurse Grade 4)(vi) all Psychiatric Hospitals A full day's wage at the ordinary rate $(100\%)^3$ A full day's wage at the ordinary rate $(100\%)^3$ A full day's wage at the ordinary rate $(100\%)^3$ (vii) Correctional Health Services employee engaged in continuous shift work or work on two shifts per day over seven days A full day's wage at the ordinary rate $(100\%)^2$ A full day's wage at the ordinary rate (100%) 2 A full day's wage at the ordinary rate (100%) 2

-- 1. Where the public holiday occurs during a period of annual leave an extra day must be added to the employee's annual leave except where the public holiday falls on Saturday or Sunday with respect to a Monday to Friday employee.

-- 2. Where the public holiday falls on an employee's rostered day off the employee must be paid:

-- (i) a full day's wage at the ordinary rate; or
+- 1. Where the public holiday occurs during a period of annual leave an extra day must be added to the employee's annual leave except where the public holiday falls on Saturday or Sunday with respect to a Monday to Friday employee. - 2.
+Where the public holiday falls on an employee's rostered day off the employee must be paid: - (i) a full day's wage at the ordinary rate; or except where the public holiday falls on Saturday or Sunday with respect to a Monday to Friday employee.

-- (ii) a day's holiday in lieu; or

-- (iii) granted an additional day of annual leave except where the public holiday falls on Saturday or Sunday with respect to a Monday to Friday employee.

-- 3. Any period of annual leave is exclusive of public holidays.

-- (c) For the purpose of clause 23, all other public holidays include:

-- New Year's Day (1 January)

-- 26 January

-- Good Friday

-- Easter Monday

-- 25 April (ANZAC Day)

-- the Birthday of the Sovereign